MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 ---

-Lastly, as for the two previous side, the administrator part could be access by clicking on the administrator button. \
+Lastly, as for the two previous sides, the administrator part could be accessed by clicking on the administrator button. \
 This section will be composed of the sections listed hereunder:

 - [Login](#3141-login-section)